Claude Lightfoot: Early life

-Becoming Communist
+Becoming a communist

 Lightfoot continued to believe in Marcus Garvey's black nationalist vision into his twenties.
 While in his twenties he joined the Democratic party breaking from his previous alliance with the Republican party which he had previously identified with due to its reputation as the party of Abraham Lincoln.
 In 1930 he helped to form the Young Men's Black Democratic Club.
 He continued to work towards improving the living conditions of African Americans through economic enrichment.

 During the Great Depression Lightfoot became disillusioned with the Democratic Party and with the idea of capitalism as a whole.
 He came to the conclusion that African Americans could never achieve true equality within the capitalist system as it is controlled by whites and even through black capitalism African Americans would still be reliant on the white business moguls above them.
 Because of this, Lightfoot concluded that the best way to achieve racial equality in America is through abandoning capitalism and creating an equal society through communism.